-We curate exciting performance projects for an eclectic mix of emerging professional musicians and audiences, underpinned by an inspiring professional development programme.
+We curate exciting performance projects for audiences and emerging professional musicians aged 18-25, underpinned by a programme of Professional Development.

 UK Jazz legend Tony Kofi leads a dectet of emerging jazz talent through one of the most seminal live recordings of all time: The Thelonious Monk Orchestra at Town Hall.

-Our Learning team are driven to create high quality, accessible learning activities for all, providing young people with impactful tools for personal growth.
+We create accessible learning activities for all, providing young people with impactful tools for personal growth through creative music-making.

 We are passionate about responding to and representing our communities, both locally and nationally, in physical and digital spaces.

-Our work is best described by those who benefit from it, and those who deliver it.
+Our work is best described by those who benefit from it.
 Read the stories of NYJO musicians, students, staff, and educators.

 Susie leads NYJO and the team.Read more